Circe99/Week-Five/reflection.md

   I'm going to be honest, this was extremely frustrating to read, but I still enjoyed it because (I believe) it did exactly what it was meant to.
 Bring awarness to the issue.

-# Ontologies  of  the  Future  and  Interfacesfor  All:  Archaeological  Databasesfor  the  Twenty-First  Century